mdernovoi/data-analysis-platform/src/gitlab_ci_pipeline_example/README.md

         Upload it to GitLab as a `Secure File`.

-10)  **NOTE**: If you are not using TLS, adding the GitLab registry to `insecure-registries` in the `/etc/docker/daemon.json` configuration file of the host where the GitLab runner is executing your code might be necessary.
+10)  **NOTE**: If you are not using TLS, adding the GitLab registry to `insecure-registries` in the `/etc/docker/daemon.json` configuration file of the host where the GitLab runner is executing your code is necessary.
 Remember to restart docker after configuration changes!

     ```json
     {
     "insecure-registries" : ["http://gitlab-registry.mydomain.com:5005"]
     }
+    ```

     **NOTE**: Using insecure HTTP connections in a production environment is not recommended.